-Self-destruction comes in many forms.
+Self-sabotage comes in many forms.
 It can be mental, emotional or physical.

 In human context, self–destructive behavior is a widely used phrase that conceptualizes certain kinds of destructive acts as belonging to the self.
 It also has the property that it characterizes certain kinds of self-inflicted acts as destructive